HarryHelsing/Emerge/README.md

 # Gahara
-Grid based, pixel art, realtime-turnbased-ish, game where you play as a blob in the wild.
+Grid based, (was pixel art, switching to hand drawn), realtime-turnbased-ish, game where you play as a (blob - old version) in the wild.
 Written is Rust, using the Bevy game engine.

 Plans for the near future include: